shivannis/xandr-docs-public/xandr-docs/articles/monetize/update-campaigns.md

     > [!NOTE]
     > ID, Name, and Status will download by default.

-1. Click Download.
+1. Click **Download**.
 The campaigns are downloaded into an editable Excel spreadsheet.
 The default spreadsheet name is `campaigns.xlsx`.

 ## Edit the spreadsheet